NimahCodes/folakemi-umar-submission/README.md

 ```

 ## Question 3
-How I would improve a slow SQL SELECT query:
+If you see that a SQL SELECT query is slow - what would you do to improve it?

 ## Answer
 ```